Kyouran Kazoku Nikki Anime Review

 Notes and Trivia

-Based on an ongoing series of light novels by Akira, with illustrations by x6suke (who is also credited with character designs).
-As of this writing there are 11 books in the main storyline, and four books of side stories; the earliest was published in 2005.
-There is also an ongoing manga adaptation that started about six months before the anime aired, written by Akira with art by Weshika/Shougo.
+Based on a series of light novels by Akira, with illustrations by x6suke (who is also credited with character designs).
+There are 15 books in the main storyline, and nine books of side stories; the earliest was published in 2005 and the series concluded in 2011.
+There is also an ongoing manga adaptation that started about six months before the anime aired, written by Akira with art by Weshika/Shougo; it includes four volumes as of this writing.
+Neither of these adaptations has been officially published in English as of this writing.

-The story of the anime covers books 1 through 8, with the four side stories mixed in as well as some original material.
+The story of the anime covers novels 1 through 8, with the first four side stories mixed in as well as some original material.
 The timelines don't match up exactly, but according to the novels the series takes place around 2063 (though that world's timeline is clearly different from ours).

 The pen names of all the parties involved are unusually awkward.
 "Akira," in addition to lacking a family name, is unconventionally written with the same character repeated three times (日日日). "x6suke" is written exactly like that and apparently pronounced "pekerokusuke."
 And "Weshika/Shougo" (ヱシカ/ショーゴ), slash included, is only one person; it's written using the obscure and no-longer-used phonetic character "we."